Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Results

-The primary reason for excluding these additional structure-related descriptors is not merely the lack of recorded information in the Starrydata repository, but the inherent difficulty of obtaining such information from the literature.
-Thermoelectric materials typically contain complex, multi-element compositions with varying dopants or alloying elements, making automated, rule-based extraction of key compositional and structural attributes from raw chemical formulas alone extremely challenging.
-Although state-of-the-art large language models, such as GPT, offer a promising route for extracting doping or structural information from the literature~\cite{dagdelen2024structured,itani2025large}, this approach ultimately depends on the information being reported.
-In practice, doped or alloyed structures are often not comprehensively investigated and thus rarely published as Crystallographic Information Files in thermoelectric studies.
+The primary reason for excluding these additional structure-related descriptors is not merely the lack of recorded information in the Starrydata repository, but also the inherent difficulty of extracting reliable microstructural data from the literature.
+Thermoelectric materials typically contain complex, multi-element compositions with varying dopants or alloying elements, making automated, rule-based extraction of key compositional and structural attributes from raw chemical formulas alone extremely challenging. {Although state-of-the-art large language models, such as GPT, offer a promising route for extracting doping or structural information from the literature~\cite{dagdelen2024structured,itani2025large}, these tools are ultimately handcuffed by the sparsity and ambiguity of the underlying source data.
+In standard experimental practice, comprehensively refined Crystallographic Information Files (CIFs) are rarely published for every specific doped derivative.
 For example, Itani et al.~\cite{itani2025large} found that more than half of thermoelectric-related papers in their 100-paper sample lacked basic structural features such as space groups or lattice parameters.
-While there are standardized structural databases, such as the ICSD and Materials Project, direct utilization of these records is impractical here because they usually correspond to idealized or undoped structures and often deviate from the actual doped or alloyed high-performance samples in our training data.
-For these reasons, we rely on composition-only descriptors and temperature in the present work and consider the resulting model performance for $\kappa_\mathrm{L}$, $\kappa_\mathrm{e}$, and $\kappa$ sufficient for materials screening, with more accurate thermoelectric properties to be confirmed by experiments and first-principles calculations.
+While undoped prototypes exist in databases like the OQMD and Materials Project, using them as proxies for highly defective experimental samples introduces fatal physical artifacts.
+For these reasons, we rely on composition-only descriptors and temperature in the present work.
+This feature space proves highly effective for the first-pass macroscopic screening of $\kappa_{\mathrm{L}}$, $\kappa_{\mathrm{e}}$, and $\kappa$, serving to confidently down-select PGEC candidates for rigorous downstream validation via experiment or first-principles simulations.